juzybits/polymedia-suitcase/README.md

 ## Classes

-- `class SuiClientBase` - Abstract class to sign and execute Sui transactions.
+- `class SuiClientBase` - Abstract class for building Sui SDK clients.
     - `fetchAndParseObjects()` - Fetch and parse objects from the RPC and cache them.
     - `fetchAndParseTxs()` - Fetch and parse transactions from the RPC.
     - `signTransaction()` - Sign a transaction.